Skip to content

 • file_path (Union[str, PathLike]) –

-Path to the FASTA file.
+Path to the FASTA file to import.

 Raises: